 No drinking or smoking.
 Alcohol is known for increasing the time it takes to form clots, and smoking introduces harmful contaminants to the wound, causing additional inflammation.

 Be careful of what you consume.
-Anything with a hard or chewy texture will create unnecessary strain and chances of getting objects into the wound.
+Anything with a hard or chewy texture will create unnecessary strain and increase the likelihood of objects getting into the wound.
 Do not consume spicy food.
 Lukewarm, soft foods are recommended.

 Stay hydrated.
 The healing process relies on having water in your system.
-Be careful on the temperature of the liquids - something cold will create shock and something hot will dissolve clotting.
+Be careful with the temperature of the liquids - something cold will create shock, and something hot will dissolve the clotting.
 Straws will also create tension on the wound.

 When to consult with a dentist after tooth removal?

-It is important to listen to your doctor's recommendations and instructions on what to do or how to respond in certain situations.
+It is essential to follow your doctor's recommendations and instructions on how to respond in specific situations.
 For reference, a more common circumstance when a doctor may need to be contacted is if excessive bleeding continues past an initial 48-hour period or if swelling continues without reduction after the first few days.

 If you are having severe pain, you may have a dry socket.
 It will be helpful to schedule a follow-up appointment with the doctor and ask for advice on how best to manage the situation.